MvssSrivatsav/MvssSrivatsav/README.md

 # 💫 About Me:
-🔭 I’m currently working on https://mvsssrivatsav.github.io/Dark-Portfolio/ <br>👯 I’m looking to collaborate on Projects, Tournaments and Hackathons <br>🤝 I’m looking for help with Microservices and Spring Boot<br>🌱 I’m currently learning Web Development using microservices<br>💬 Ask me about my journey till date. <br>⚡ I listen to 🎧 often and watch Anime whenever i need a break...
+🔭 I’m currently working on Certification named AWS Solutions Architect <br>👯 I’m looking to collaborate on Projects, Tournaments and Hackathons <br>🤝 I’m looking for help with Microservices and Spring Boot<br>🌱 I’m currently learning Web Development using microservices<br>💬 Ask me about my journey till date. <br>⚡ I listen to 🎧 often and watch Anime whenever i need a break...

 ## 🌐 Socials: